Icantdecideusername/Icantdecideusername/README.md

 - 👋 Hi, I’m @Icantdecideusername
-- 👀 I’m interested in networking and data
+- 👀 I’m interested in machine learning and AI frameworks
-- 🌱 I’m currently learning how to write neural networks from scratch
+- 🌱 I’m currently learning how to write neural networks from scratch (using Go, to avoid python's overhead)
 - 📫 Contact me via apple4minh@gmail.com using gmail although i don't check it much (i don't use other platforms)
 - 😄 Pronouns: He/Him